Pseudo Relevance Feedback with Deep Language Models and Dense Retrievers: Successes and Pitfalls: Related Work

-\citet{zheng-etal-2020-bert} presented a three-phase BERT-based query expansion model: BERT-QE.
+\citet{zheng-etal-2020-bert,zheng2021contextualized} presented a three-phase BERT-based query expansion model: BERT-QE.
 The first phase is a standard BERT reranking~\cite{nogueira2019passage} step.
-In the second phase, the top-$k$ passages are selected as feedback passages, which are further split into overlapping partitions using a sliding window.
-These partitions, along with the original query, are fed into BERT to get the top-$m$ partitions with the highest scores per passage.
-In the third phase, the top-$m$ partitions and the candidate passage are fed into BERT.
+In the second phase, the top-$k$ passages are selected as feedback passages, further split into overlapping partitions using a sliding window.
+Together with the original query, these partitions are fed into BERT to get the top-$m$ partitions with the highest scores per passage.
+The top-$m$ partitions and the candidate passage are fed into BERT in the third phase.
 The score of a candidate passage in this phase is calculated as a weighted sum, where the weight is the relevance score of each partition in the top-$m$ partitions from phase two, and the score is the relevance score between the top-$m$ partitions and the candidate passage.
-The final score of a candidate passage is calculated by a linear interpolation of the first phase BERT relevance score between the query and the passage, and the third phase weighted sum score between the top-$m$ partitions and the candidate passages.
+The final score of a candidate passage is calculated by linear interpolation of the first phase BERT relevance score between the query and the passage, and the third phase weighted sum score between the top-$m$ partitions and the candidate passages.
 Although BERT-QE achieves significant improvements in effectiveness over BERT reranker, it requires 11.01x more computations than BERT, making it computationally infeasible in many practical applications.

+Recently, \citet{yu2021improving} proposed a PRF framework based on ANCE~\cite{xiong2020approximate}, which trains a new query encoder from ANCE that takes in the top-$k$ passages from the first-round ANCE retrieval, then concatenate the passage texts with the original query text to form the new PRF query, without changing ANCE's passage encoder.
+This newly formed PRF query is passed to the trained query encoder to produce the PRF query representation, and to retrieve the results from the original passage collection index.
+Although the improvements are significant across several datasets over different metrics, according to a recent reproducibility paper from~\citet{li2021improving}, the proposed model does not generalise well to other dense retriever models and the training process needs to be adjusted accordingly with different dense retriever models, which makes it difficult to achieve the same effectiveness as the one proposed in the original paper.